CDCgov/ReportVision/.github/README.md

 - `reportvision-rg-<environment-name>`

 With how our Github Action workflows are parametrized, to enable better automation and less user intervention, Azure Resource Groups will need to be named in a strict manor.
-If you would like to change the convention, you will also need to change how its parametrized in the Github Actions workflow files.
+If you would like to change the convention, you will also need to change how its named and parametrized in the Github Actions workflow files.

 ## Complete e2e build and deploy for ReportVision